neuripsInParis/neurips2025paris/index.md

 Authors of all accepted papers at NeurIPS 2025 are allowed to present their work through an oral presentation and/or a poster session.
 We unfortunately cannot accommodate oral presentations for all accepted papers; a subset of accepted papers will be proposed for an oral presentation, based on scientific quality, thematic coherence, and diversity criteria.

 ## Registration
 The event is free, but registration is mandatory.
-Registration will be open shortly after the official NeurIPS decision.
+Registration are open at: https://docs.google.com/forms/d/e/1FAIpQLSfdB1_TXrUG5q9SfvxofsBGeaju9YgRv6HEwD7EznbwcDISCg/viewform

 This event is in-person only: we will neither record presentations nor include online options.